paavamaani/Crop-Yield-Estimator/README.md

 # Crop-Yield-Estimator

+The platform provides farmers with information and tools to make informed decisions about their crops.
+It includes crop yield estimation, crop recommendation system based on soil factors, market information.
+The platform helps farmers to choose the best crop for their region, understand market prices and demand, and protect their investments.

 <img src="./images/Picture.png">

 Web app which commits to solve few problems faced by farmers and enhancing agriculture through Machine Learning.